 Item Indicator, button, or connector Icon Description 1 Serial connector 10101 Enables you to connect a serial device to the system.
-2 System identification button 2 Enables you to locate a particular system within a rack.
+2 vFlash card slot (optional) Enables you to connect the vFlash card.
+3 iDRAC port (optional) Enables you to install a dedicated management port card.
+4 PCIe expansion card slots (2) Enable you to connect PCI Express expansion cards.
+5 Power supply unit (PSU1 and PSU2) Enables you to install up to two 350 W redundant AC power supply units.
+6 USB connectors ss-c Enable you to connect USB devices to the system.
+These ports are USB 3.0-compliant.
+7 Ethernet connectors 2 Enable you to connect Integrated 10/100/1000 Mbps NIC connectors.
+8 System identification button 2 Enables you to locate a particular system within a rack.
 The identification buttons are on the front and back panels.
-When one of these buttons is pressed, the LCD panel on the front and the system status indicator on the back flash until one of the buttons is pressed again.
-Press the button to turn the system ID on or off.
+When one of these buttons is pressed, the LCD panel on the front and the

+Item Indicator, button, or connector Icon Description system status indicator on the back flash until one of the buttons is pressed again.
+Press the system identification button to turn the system ID on or off.
 If the system stops responding during POST, press and hold the system ID button for more than five seconds to enter BIOS progress mode.
-To reset the iDRAC (if not disabled in F2 iDRAC setup) press and hold the button for more than 15 seconds.
-3 vFlash card slot Enables you to connect the vFlash card.
-3 (optional) chables you to connect the vitasir card.
-4 iDRAC port (optional) Enables you to install a dedicated management port card.
-5 USB connectors (2) ss- Enable you to connect USB devices to the system.
-The port is USB 3.0-compliant.
-6 PCIe expansion card slot (x8 slot, low profile) Enables you to connect a PCI Express expansion card.
+To reset iDRAC (if not disabled in F2 iDRAC setup), press and hold the button for more than 15 seconds.
+9 System identification connector Connects the optional system status indicator assembly through the optional cable management arm.
+10 Video connector 101 Enables you to connect a VGA display to the system.